 Return of Entries after Contest

 All entries, except the winning selections, will be returned following the completion of the contest.
-Providing your email address will allow the Delaware Division of Fish & Wildlife to give notice of delivery and tracking number.
+Providing your email address will allow the Delaware Division of Fish and Wildlife to give notice of delivery and tracking number.
 Artists are advised not to use post office box addresses for returning purposes.
-Entries returned to the Delaware Division of Fish & Wildlife for any reason will be held for 90 days, after which time the Delaware Division of Fish & Wildlife will not be responsible for their disposition.
+Entries returned to the Delaware Division of Fish and Wildlife for any reason will be held for 90 days, after which time the Delaware Division of Fish and Wildlife will not be responsible for their disposition.

 Failure to Comply with Contest Regulations